Crown-Commercial-Service/CMpDevEnvironment/docs/setup.md

 6. Run `terraform apply`.
 7. Enter `yes` when prompted.
 8. The example `npm1` build pipe line will now be created.
 This can take a while.

+## Creating initial Ruby build pipeline ##

+This uses the Terraform scripts in `terraform/build/image-ruby`.

+It will create a build pipe line for an AWS build image called 'ccs/ruby'.
+Once build this will result in a new AWS Build image that can be specified by other applications or APIs.

+1. Ensure the AWS access keys are configured as described previously.
+2. Ensure the GitHub token is stored in the parameter store.
+3. Ensure the command prompt is open in the `build/image-ruby` directory.
+4. Run `terraform init` to install and configure the required providers.
+5. Run `terraform apply`.
+6. Enter `yes` when prompted.
+7. The example `ruby-pipeline` build pipe line will now be created.
+This can take a while.
+8. Once build the the reulting images can be specified in an applications or APIs Terraform using the 'build_image' setting.

 # Appendix 1 - Diagrams #